Strawberry Jam

-Homemade strawberry jam is the perfect recipe to make when strawberries are in season!
+This homemade strawberry jam recipe is perfect when strawberries are in season!
+It's excellent on sourdough biscuits or toasted sourdough English muffins.

-Juicy, ripened strawberries are mixed with sugar and left to sit for an hour or more allowing the berries to release their natural juices.
+Juicy, ripe strawberries are mixed with sugar and left to sit for an hour or more to release their natural juices.
+This step, called macerating the fruit, softens the berries, dissolves the sugar, and reduces cooking time, preserving that fresh strawberry flavor.

 Equipment needed

-- large heat-safe spoon (affiliate link) for stirring hot jam
+- large heat-safe spoon for stirring hot jam

-- quart glass jars (affiliate link) with lids and rings
+- half-pint glass jars or quart glass jars with lids and rings

 - small glass plate (to test jam for doneness)